 Robert Matheson; additions by Oldrieve 1909; HM Partnership 2004

-The shell has been retained and has been redeveloped
+The shell has been retained and since redeveloped

 General Register House, Princes St, (opposite North Bridge/Balmoral Hotel)